ESRC Impact Acceleration Accounts

 Knowledge Exchange Opportunities Scheme

-The current Knowledge Exchange Opportunities Scheme will close on 31 March 2014.
+The current Knowledge Exchange Opportunities Scheme closed on 31 March 2014.
 There has been falling demand for the Knowledge Exchange Opportunities Scheme in recent years and a relaxing of co-funding rules and the expansion of the scheme to allow co-produced research has not led to an increase in the number of applications.
 IAAs offer a more effective mechanism for supporting knowledge exchange and bringing about social science impact on practice and policy.